Seal of Dane County County of Dane

 In 2010, Dane County commissioned its first community manure digester located just north of the Village of Waunakee.
 The digester serves as a centralized collection and processing facility for 35 million gallons per year of manure generated from three nearby farms.
 The manure is pumped from the farms into three 1.25 million gallon digester tanks where it undergoes anaerobic digestion.
 After digestion, fiber and solids containing phosphorus are removed through a combination of centrifuges and screw presses.
 These solids can then be used for bedding or as a fertilizer and soil amendment for area cropland.
 The liquid fraction, which contains nitrogen and potassium, is then returned to participating farms where it is used as a fertilizer for growing crops.

 Another byproduct of the manure digester process is the generation of methane gas during anaerobic digestion in the three digester tanks.
-The gas is collected, cleaned, and transported to the Dane County Renewable Natural Gas Processing and Offloading Station where it is sold and injected into the Interstate Pipeline to be distributed throughout the United States as natural gas for residential and industrial use.
+The gas is collected, cleaned, and transported to the Dane County Renewable Natural Gas Plant where it is sold and injected into the Interstate Pipeline to be distributed throughout the United States as natural gas for residential and industrial use.

 The second digester, located northwest of the City of Middleton, was commissioned in 2013 and collects manure from three nearby farms.
 Two farms use semi-trucks to transport manure to and from the facility while the third farm is located close enough to the facility to pump manure through a pipe.
 More than 26 million gallons of manure are processed at the facility each year using screw press and centrifuge technology, similar to the Waunakee community digester, to separate fiber and solids containing phosphorus,.
 This facility converts the methane gas generated on site directly into more than 2,000 kW of electricity.